The Best Ways To Find Freelance Clients in 2021

 Twitter is the closest that social media comes to real life because one sentence written by someone you’ve never met can ruin your investment portfolio, and more.

 Counter-intuitively, this is a good reason to be on Twitter.
-The fact that single-sentence tweets written in 20 seconds can reach a huge audience makes this the best social platform for busy people.
+The fact that single-sentence tweets written in 20 seconds can A Guide to Creating and Capitalizing on Viral Tweetsreach a huge audience makes this the best social platform for busy people.
 And if you’re not a busy person, you should get busy finding freelance work and honing your skills.

 Twitter is more of a long-term play than a way to find a quick project or two.
 Following startups that post job openings and freelancers who post free tips can create a stream of opportunities given enough time.